vaidehi-rp/E2ETestingPlayWright/.vscode/AcceptanceCriteria.md

 	Given the user is redirected to the landing page
 	When the landing page loads successfully
 	Then the user should see the Title
-	And the user should see the Welcome message
 	And the user should see the Login button
-	And the user should see the Publish button
-	And the user should see the Search button
 	And the user should see the Analytics

 ---